VinhKyiT/VinhKyiT/readme.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a student at HCMC University of Foreign Languages - Information Technology
+- 👨🏽‍💻 I’m currently a student at HCMC University of Foreign Languages - Information Technology.
 - 🌱 I’m currently exploring Javascript & Typescript with a big interest.
 - 🤔 My interest lies in front end web development.
 - 💬 Ask me about Javascript, I love to answer!